 They used social media to gain popularity and make their business grow.
 It worked!
 Their profit has increased, and they have overgrown some bigger “fishes” in the industry.

 Moreover, according to the study, 85% of Generation Z uses social media to learn about new products, which mostly leads to purchasing them online.

-Top Social Media Trends
+Top Instagram Trends

 Get your notebook ready and note all the trends you want to try out!

-TREND #28: Augmented Reality taking over pictures
+1. Instagram Trends: Augmented Reality taking over pictures

 There are different forms of AR that businesses can use.
 The most common examples of Augmented Reality in social media are:

 - Filters, lenses, and stickers to be applied live

 - Interactive product display (IKEA)